 “We are guaranteed 11 games, and hopefully you will get four more after that,” Elson said.
 “You figure in there, that there will be some tough football games.”

 Lange said he was redeemed after missing two field goals in last week’s 33-28 loss at Western Illinois.
 His confidence was shaken, he said, but after making a 37-yard attempt in the first quarter, he was ready to go.

-For the second time in as many weeks, running back Lerron Moore ran for a career-high.
-The sophomore collected 192 yards on 32 carries, topping last week’s high of 136 at Western Illinois.
+For the second time in as many weeks, Moore ran for a career-high 192 yards on 32 carries, topping last week’s high of 136 at Western Illinois.

-Coming into the game, the Western run defense was ranked ninth nationally, allowing only 91.2 yards per contest.
-But the Bear offensive line opened gapping holes that Cody Pratt burst through on his way to a 141-yard game.
+Entering the game, the Western-run defense was ranked ninth nationally, allowing only 91.2 yards per contest.
+But the Bear offensive line opened gaping holes that Pratt burst through on his way to a 141-yard game.
 The Bears finished with 172 total rushing yards.

 “They have a great running team and we knew that,” Elson said.
-“They ran the ball more effectively that we wanted them to.”
+“They ran the ball more effectively than we wanted them to.”

-Elson credited his defense for keeping the Bears out of the end zone after a second quarter Pratt touchdown gave SMS (3-3, 0-2) a 6-3 lead.
+Elson credited his defense for keeping the Bears out of the endzone after the second quarter Pratt touchdown.

 “Six points is great for our defense,” Elson said.
 “The defense did a great job coming up with plays in the second half and especially in the fourth quarter.”

 One of the reasons Elson was impressed with the running game was because the usually strong offensive line was hit with the injury bug.
 Senior guard Joe Washington sat out with a concussion.
 Senior tackle Daniel Withrow missed time with a shoulder injury.